martinandersen3d/Pro-Virtual-Desktop-Concept/README.md

 # Pro-Virtual-Desktop-Concept

-MS Powerpoint is here in this repository
+The animatiion is done in MS Powerpoint.
+You can get the powerpoint file here in this repository.

 https://youtu.be/TS4lDvBrdzY